-Sweet, savory, and crunchy Cornmeal Cookies with Tomato Jam are the perfect Christmas and holiday appetizer, and this Southern treat is an exceptional substitute for the usual chips and dip party fare.
+Sweet and savory, and Cornmeal Cookies with Tomato Jam make the perfect appetizer and are a great substitute for the usual chips and dip party fare.

 These unique Christmas cookies also freeze well, and they are great to have on hand in the freezer to serve to unexpected guests.
 They also make a wonderful homemade food gift for friends and family!